Medieval gamers

 Compare that to other forms of storytelling entertainment.
 Novels and movie DVDs are great the first time around.
 Some works might hold up to multiple readings/viewings, but the fun likely diminishes every time.
 (I stopped buying DVDs long ago, upon realizing that I rarely watched anything more than once.)
 And games?
 Board/card/other conventional games can be classics that never get old, but many will become played out and collect dust.

-How can the games offer all that at such reasonable cost?
+How can the games offer so much at such reasonable cost?
 It’s partly because creators are willing to make the games for so little.
-Any given game is likely much more passion project than profit project.
+Any given game is likely far more passion project than profit project.
 Again, a buy-in of $25 or $50 or $100 may not feel cheap to the buyer, but that amount multiplied by a pretty darn small number of sales (for most games) leaves creators with very modest compensation for the work and time they put in.

 Listen to some creators share their tales: